-The biggest concern identified during this assessment is the complexity to navigate this area.
-Other communities offer a comprehensive network of senior services to alleviate the burden.
+The biggest concern identified during this assessment is the complexity to navigate the system.
+Other communities offer a comprehensive network of senior services to alleviate the burden families and individuals face when needing to move seniors into an appropriate housing situation.
 This resource is particularly beneficial for out-of-area family members to know where to turn when making decisions concerning their aging adult loved ones.
 There are no plans to add more nursing facilities in the area.